Buying a Pool · Southeastern PA

 So, what does “custom” look like in practice?
 It starts with a detailed design process.
 When you partner with us, you’re not just picking out tile or coping.
 You’re diving into a comprehensive design journey.
 We collaborate closely with you, exploring everything from the pool's shape and size to its depth and features.
 Want an infinity edge or a sunken living room?
 We’ll chat about it over coffee and figure out what fits your vision.

 The timeline is a critical aspect.
-Expect a 6 to 12-month journey from the initial call to your first swim.
+Expect a 3 to 10-month journey from the initial call to your first swim.
 This isn’t a quick project, and the complexity is often dictated by the unique regulations we face in PA and NJ.
 Navigating permits can be intricate, thanks to diverse township requirements and rigorous zoning rules.
 We’ve mastered these processes over the years, but it’s a testament to the challenges involved.
 Patience and collaboration are key.

-A typical project ranges from $120,000 to $350,000+.
+A typical project ranges from $100,000 to $350,000+.
 While this might sound like a significant investment, what you’re getting is a handcrafted masterpiece that’s worth every penny.
 We’re talking about state-of-the-art design with enduring quality, suited perfectly for our local climate with its freeze-thaw cycles and ever-changing seasons.

 But let’s be honest.
 This level of craftsmanship and attention to detail isn’t for everyone.
 It requires a specific kind of client relationship.
 We’re looking for homeowners who value premium quality and are willing to invest the time and effort alongside us to create something extraordinary.
 If you’re searching for a quick install or the cheapest option on the market, we might not be the right fit.
 But if you’re dreaming about creating a standout space that transforms your backyard into a personal paradise, we're here to make that dream a reality.